-Why Singapore is a great place to incorporate your company for foreigner
+Why Singapore is a great place to incorporate your company for a foreigner

-Here are 5 reasons out of many more, why registering company in Singapore is best choice for foreigners.
-We believe that by knowing these reasons/advantages, you should be able to better decide whether or not you should incorporate company in Singapore.
+Here are 5 reasons (out of many more) why registering a company in Singapore is best choice for foreigners.

 Global Business Ranking: Singapore was ranked 1st under ”Ease of doing business” category